Autokaka/android_dpad_detector/README.md

 # android_dpad_detector

 A widget to respond to Android DPad key event.
-Node that this widget is only for Android TV apps.
+Note that this widget is only for Android TV apps.

 ## How to use it?